naruoken/small-shell-apps/oauth_sample/authorization_code/readme.txt

 # -----------------------------------------------
-# This sample is made for okta or google Oauth 2.0
+# This sample is made for google Oauth 2.0
 # -----------------------------------------------

 # input small-shell app name